 The University of Chicago’s Autumn quarter Toledo Program is designed for students who want to study Spanish intensively in a completely Spanish-speaking environment.
 At the center of this ten-week program is an intensive intermediate language course covering the University of Chicago’s complete second-year Spanish sequence (201, 202, 203).
 This course is based upon the principle of total immersion in Spanish culture and day-to-day life.
 In addition to the three-credit Spanish language course, students will also take a one-credit course in Spanish art and culture.
 This art course is taught in Spanish at an appropriate level and, apart from its content, functions also as a language exercise.

-Throughout the program, Toledo itself—a living museum of Spanish art and culture—plays an important role in the student’s venture to improve his or her language skills and gain an understanding of Spanish culture.
+Throughout the program, Toledo itself—a living museum of Spanish art and culture—plays an important role in the student’s venture to improve their language skills and gain an understanding of Spanish culture.
 It is expected that students will devote some free time to exploring Toledo, especially those corners of it lying beyond the usual tourist haunts.
 Indeed, a primary asset of this program is its location in the celebrated, historically rich city of Toledo in central Spain.
-Home to a succession of peoples (Visigoths, Moslems, Jews, Christians), its striking profile made familiar by the paintings of El Greco, this 2000-year-old city has played a central role in the history of the Spanish people, who prize it as living museum of their art and culture.
-The proximity of Madrid, a fast-paced, modern metropolis, adds to Toledo's allure and its value as a site for a Spanish language program.
+Home to a succession of peoples (Visigoths, Moslems, Jews, Christians), its striking profile made familiar by the paintings of El Greco, this 2,000-year-old city has played a central role in the history of the Spanish people, who prize it as a living museum of their art and culture.
+The proximity of Madrid, a fast-paced, modern metropolis, adds to Toledo’s allure and its value as a site for a Spanish language program.

 The Toledo program is operated in cooperation with the Fundación José Ortega y Gasset, a private research institute named after Spain’s most famous philosopher.
 With its main facilities in Madrid, the Toledo branch of the Fundación occupies the converted San Juan de la Penitencia convent, a modernized 16th-century building in the heart of the ancient city.
 In keeping with the immersion nature of the program, students live with local families, receive daily Spanish language instruction from the staff at the Fundación José Ortega y Gasset and observe a no-English rule.
 They also take a course in Spanish art and architecture, taught in Spanish at the appropriate level and itself constituting a language exercise.
 The program features excursions within Toledo and to nearby areas of interest.